About the Journal

 Screening for Plagiarism

-Papers submitted to JHCJ will be screened and checked for plagiarism by using plagiarism detection tools, but an author should check it too before submitting.
+Papers submitted to JHCJ will be screened and checked for plagiarism using plagiarism detection tools, but an author should also check it before submitting.

 Sponsors